Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 <dl>
   <dt> Subversion server is down </dt>
   <dd>
-    … our Source code repository server on BerliOS.de or part of your internet connection is experiencing temporary problems.
+    … our Source code repository server on GitHub.com or part of your internet connection is experiencing temporary problems.
 Don’t panic, just wait a couple of minutes (sometimes a couple of hours) and retry.
   </dd>